 Paralegals with experience, credentials and ambitious career goals can be promoted within their current organization, pursue new opportunities in different settings, and qualify for a higher pay scale.
 Law firms, corporations, and government agencies have identified the need for paralegal managers who are accountable for hiring, training and managing a team of paralegals.

 Some people pursue a paralegal education as a prelude to law school.

-The paralegal education allows them to gain a foundation for later legal studies, work in the field while they go to law school, and establish a professional network before they even take the bar and to gauge whether they truly have what it takes to enter the field.
+The paralegal education allows them to gain a foundation for later legal studies, work in the field while they go to law school, establish a professional network before they even take the bar and to gauge whether they truly have what it takes to enter the field.

-Often these students realize that the paralegal profession if their true calling.
+Often these students realize that the paralegal profession is their true calling.
 Some students discover that they get many of the benefits and personal satisfaction of working in the legal field without the expensive investment of law school; they get to work in a law firm, contribute to important cases, help people, and do exciting work without the increased stress or career sensitivity to economic fluctuations.

 Future Paralegal Educators

 Other people are driven to teach and know that a Master’s Degree in Paralegal Studies is a requirement in many cases to be a paralegal educator.